 A criminal complaint against former Uzbek minister of interior Zakir Almatov, the Uzbek head of secret service Rustan Inojatov, and others was filed to the Federal Public Prosecutor on behalf of eight Uzbek citizens because of torture and crimes against humanity.

 ECCHR demands investigations into the role and responsibility of British military officials in Iraq.
-A communication documents 2000 cases of grave mistreatment during the five years which UK forces operated in Iraq.
+A communication to the ICC documents 2000 cases of grave mistreatment during the five years in which UK forces operated in Iraq.

 British-German surveillance technology provider Gamma infringed on its human rights obligations with products such as 'state trojan' FinFisher.
 This was confirmed by the UK's OECD National Contact Point.
 In 2013, ECCHR submitted a complaint against Gamma and German firm Trovicor.